SwiftKitz/Appz/README.md

 AppSettings | Open
 Twitter | Status, UserHandle, UserId, List, Post, Search, Timeline, Mentions, Messages

+## Getting Started

+1. You must add the schemes you want to use to your app's info.plist file under `LSApplicationQueriesSchemes`.
+[See here for more](http://stackoverflow.com/a/30988328/456434).
+2. ...
+Cocoapods, Carthage, and better instructions coming soon.

 ## Motivation

 I've gone through way too much pain than I am willing to admit integrating deeplinking in my app.
 It is very easy to forget calling `canOpenURL` or missing a colon somewhere.
 Another pain point was savaging the web for all the different specs for different applications.